SolidLabResearch/Bashlib/Tutorial-cli.md

 This tutorial only regards the CLI interface of the Bashlib library.
 For the Node.JS interface, please look at the [Bashlib tutorial - Node.JS edition]()!

+**Used aliases in this document:**
+All aliases are calculated from the root of the cloned bashlib repo.
+  - bashlib-css  - `alias bashlib-css="node bashlib/css/bin/css.js"`
+  - bashlib-solid  - `alias bashlib-solid="node bashlib/solid/bin/solid.js"`
+  - bashlib-auth - `alias bashlib-auth="node bashlib/solid/bin/solid.js --auth interactive --idp <your pod identity provider>"`
+Feel free to use a different authentication scheme for the `bashlib-auth` alias.

 ## Index
 - [Bashlib Tutorial - CLI edition](#bashlib-tutorial---cli-edition)